marcglasberg/bdd_framework/README.md

 Typically, the process follows these steps:

-1. Some business stakeholders pen down BDD specs in structured "feature files".
+1. Some business stakeholders pen down BDD specs in structured text files called "feature files".
 These files detail specific features that your software must provide.
 2. Developers then create "glue files" to pair with these feature files.
-They essentially _glue_ the human-readable specifications to the executable code, by reading the specification text and converting to typed values in real code variables.
+They essentially _glue_ the human-readable specifications to the executable code, by reading the specification text and converting it to typed values in real code variables.
 3. Next, developers code and execute the BDDs, where both the input values and expected outcomes were created by the glue code from the feature files.
 4. If any issues or missing details surface in the feature files, developers must alert the business